faymanns/cookiecutter-serverkit/README.md

 **load_sample_image**

-Your server class should also implement the `load_sample_images()` method to define how the sample images are loaded (see dedicated section below).
+Your server class can also implement the `load_sample_images()` method to define how the sample images are loaded.

 ### Editing `metadata.yaml`

 This metadata file gathers information about the algorithm, which is displayed at the server's `/info` endpoint.
 Most of it should already be pre-filled from the cookiecutter template.
-Extra fields to edit include:
+Extra fields to consider editing include:

 | Key           | Description                                                                                                                      |
 | ------------- | -------------------------------------------------------------------------------------------------------------------------------- |